KevinMarquette/kevinmarquette.github.io/_posts/2017-05-18-Powershell-TypeExtension-DSL-part-5.md

         <name> = Property <ScriptBlock>
     }

-I think this would feel natural to work with even if the implementation makes your head hurt.
-The most obvious issue is that the `TypeExtension` `ScriptBlock` is not valid PowerShell.
+I think this would feel natural to work with even if the implementation is not obvious.

 # Implementation

-we will start with the `Method` and `Property` keywords.
+We will start with the `Method` and `Property` keywords.
 They will be the easiest to implement and look the most like our implementations from the last post.

 ## Method keyword